ThomasMBury/deep-early-warnings-pnas/README.md

 **/test_models**: Code to simulate and compute early warning signals for the test models.
 These include the Consumer-Resource model, May's harvesting model and an SEIRX model.

 **/test_empirical**: Code to pre-process and compute early warning signals for the empirical datasets.
-These include Sedimentary archives from the Mediterranean Sea, thermoacoustic instability, and paleoclimate transitions.
+These include Sedimentary archives from the Mediterranean Sea, thermoacoustic instabilities, and paleoclimate transitions.

 **/training_data**: Code to generate training data for the deep learning algorithm.